ReillyBova/COS426-Website/src/content/Links/Links.md

 * [Approximating Newtonian Mechanics (Störmer–Verlet)](https://en.wikipedia.org/wiki/Verlet_integration)

 # Final Project Hall of Fame
-A selection of the best final projects from previous years.
+Here you will find a selection of the best final projects from previous years.
 Links to the demos and source code for these projects are available below for students' collective inspiration, interest, and entertainment.

 #### hall-of-fame-headers